Strikebreaker: Etymology and synonyms

-Hughes notes that the use of the term scab can be traced back to the Elizabethan era in England, and is much more clearly rooted in the concept of disease (e.g., a diseased person) and a sickened appearance.
-A traditional English proverb, which advises against gossip, is "He that is a blab is a scab".

 John McIlroy has suggested that there is a distinction between a blackleg and a scab.
 He defines a scab as an outsider who is recruited to replace a striking worker, whereas a blackleg is one already employed who goes against a democratic decision of their colleagues to strike, and instead continues to work.
-The fact that McIlroy specified that this should be a "democratic" decision has led the historian David Amos to question whether the Nottinghamshire miners in 1984–85 were true blacklegs, given the lack of a democratic vote on the strike.
+The fact that McIlroy specified that this should be a "democratic" decision has led the historian David Amos to question whether the Nottinghamshire miners in 1984–85 were true blacklegs, given the lack of a democratic vote on the strike.: "If we use McIlroy's interpretation can the Nottinghamshire miners of 1984-85 be seen to have been 'blacklegging' as against 'scabbing'?
+However, there is one contentious point in McIlroy's interpretation, the breaking of the 'democratic process'.
+It is because there was some debate over the democratic process in the 1984-85 miners' strike that the question is raised as to whether the working Nottinghamshire miners were scabs at all."

-Strikebreakers are also known as knobsticks.
+Strikebreakers have also been known as knobsticks.
 The term appears derived from the word knob, in the sense of something that sticks out, and from the card-playing term nob, as someone who cheats.